 Some scientific journals require studies to make the data used in their published manuscripts available upon request by interested investigators.
-The PHACS network supports such data sharing practices for published articles in journals that have this requirement, when feasible.
-For these journals the lead author must first confirm with the PC via phacs@hsph.harvard.edu that the data from their specific manuscript can be made publically available, as there may be some restrictions.
-If approved by PHACS, the lead author can inform the journal that investigators interested in obtaining the data can complete a request form on the PHACS website.
-This link can be placed in the publication.
-The completed request form will be reviewed by the PHACS PC.
-If approved, the investigator will be sent a de-identified dataset.
+The PHACS network supports such data sharing practices for journals that have this requirement if approved by the PHACS PC/ESC/DRC.
+The lead author must confirm with the PHACS PC/ESC/DRC, in advance of the submission, via phacs@hsph.harvard.edu that the data from their specific manuscript can be made publicly available, as there may be some restrictions.
+Once such approval by PHACS PC/ESC/DRC has been obtained, the lead author will indicate, where requested by the journal during the submission process, that external investigators interested in obtaining data can complete a request form on the PHACS website5.
+The link to the data request form on the PHACS website can be placed in the publication.
+When a request form is submitted to the PHACS website it will be reviewed by the journal does not require but encourages data sharing, the authors at the time of submission should indicate that "a de-identified dataset may be made available upon request to the corresponding author".
+If such a request is subsequently made by an external investigator, the PC/ESC will review the request and advise the lead author on how to proceed.